-Patricia began 2020 by celebrating a monumental achievement.
-She closed on her Habitat for Humanity Greater Orlando & Osceola County house.
+Patricia began 2020 by celebrating a monumental achievement: closing on her Habitat for Humanity Greater Orlando & Osceola County house.
 She and her four children have since moved into their forever home in the Arbor Bend community.

 Prior to applying for homeownership, the family was living in a three-bedroom rent-controlled apartment that was too small for the five of them.
 Patricia’s oldest son didn’t have his own space and slept in the living room.
-In addition to being crowded, the apartment was older and had poor insulation to keep in heat during Florida’s colder months.
+In addition to being crowded, the older apartment’s poor insulation failed to retain heat during Florida’s colder months.

 “The challenges presented to us made us stronger,” said Patricia.
 “We learned to work with each other and around each other through difficult times.”